Monday, June 30, 2025

 In Utah, there are Basques, many who came to herd sheep and who stayed.
 Last year at Salt lake’s Living Traditions festival I asked the delightful woman who was selling churros--pieces of extruded and fried dough--if many people still spoke Basque now that they have been in the Great Basin for a couple or three generations.
 She insisted they do and that young people take classes in the language.

-A Spanish nationalist, whose history I only know from reading to or three newspaper articles and--gasp--Wikipedia, Abascal challenged Basque nationalism as a young man in the University.
+A Spanish nationalist, whose history I only know from reading two or three newspaper articles and--gasp--Wikipedia, Abascal challenged Basque nationalism as a young man in the University.
 He argued instead that in Spain there should be only one language, Spanish (what many people here in Valencia call Castillian).

 When asked about death threats he had received and whether he was afraid to continue arguing against the Basque guerrillas ETA and the Basque language as an official language of the Basque region, he boasted he was not afraid.